nmattei/cmps3160/service.md

 **Note:** Attendance and interaction with the community is a requirement for the optional Service Learning portions of the course.
 If you do not attend/complete all the meetings and reflections you will not pass this course.

 Specifically the service learning component of the course will be graded as follows.
-*	25% - Attendance at all required meetings and participation in class.
+*	25% - Attendance at all required meetings and participation in class / discussions.
 *   25% - Reflection Papers.
 *   50% - Evaluation of Final Tutorial as made by the instructor and community partners in conjunction with the rubric for the [Final Tutorial](/_projects/FinalTutorial.md).